BOTSWANA 8 Days

 Botswana light aircraft companies:

-Wilderness Air - weight allowance of 20kg (44lbs) per person including hand luggage and must be in soft bags (i.e. duffel bag); note one flat/hard side is allowed but majority of the bag needs to be soft.
+Wilderness Air - weight allowance of 20kg (44lbs) per person, including hand luggage, and must be in soft bags (i.e. duffel bag); note one flat/hard side is allowed but the majority of the bag needs to be soft.
 Maximum dimensions 27.5 inches (70cm) x 12 inches (30cm) x 13 inches (33cm).

 DAY 5